-Under the two-year Inland Rail Interface Improvement Program:
+Under the two-year Inland Rail II Program, there is funding for:

-- A $24.0 million Inland Rail Country Lines Improvement Program will develop strategic business cases related to country rail lines that intersect with Inland Rail to better align their performance standards with the national capability of Inland Rail.
+- A $24.0 million Inland Rail Country Lines Improvement Program (CLIP) to develop feasibility studies and strategic business cases to assess the costs and benefits of proposed improvements to country lines that intersect with Inland Rail, with a view to potentially accommodating longer, heavier and faster trains.